Kazuo Shii

-Kazuo Shii (志位 和夫, Shii Kazuo) is a Japanese politician who has served as the Chairman of the Japanese Communist Party (JCP) since 24 November 2000.
+Kazuo Shii (志位 和夫, Shii Kazuo) is a Japanese politician who has been the chairman of the Central Committee of the Japanese Communist Party (JCP) since 2024.
+He previously served as the chairman of the Executive Committee of the Central Committee of the JCP from 24 November 2000 to 18 January 2024.

+Born in Yotsukaidō in Chiba Prefecture, Shii first joined the JCP while studying engineering physics at the University of Tokyo.
+He participated in the JCP's Tokyo Committee after graduation, and worked in the Party Central Committee from 1982.
+He became the head of the secretariat in 1990, and was elected as a member of the House of Representatives in 1993.
+He became the chairman of the Party Executive Committee in 2000.
+He led the party until 18 January 2024, when he resigned as the executive committee chairman, and was succeeded by Tomoko Tamura.
+On the same day, Shii was appointed as the chairman of the Central Committee.

 Early life

 Shii was born in Yotsukaidō in Chiba Prefecture, the son of two schoolteachers.
 He graduated with the Bachelor of Engineering degree in Physics and Engineering from the University of Tokyo.
-He joined the JCP during his first year at the University and became an active participant in the party's student wing.
+He joined the JCP during his first year at the university and became an active participant in the party's student wing.
 After graduation, he got a job in the JCP-Tokyo Committee to lead Waseda University's youth student movement.
 He worked in the Central Committee of the JCP from 1982.

 Political career

+Head of the Secretariat (1990–2000)

-In 1990, Shii became the head of the party's Secretariat.
+On 13 July 1990, Shii became the head of the party's secretariat.
 In 1993, he was elected as a member of the House of Representatives for the first time for Chiba 1st district, then a multi-member electoral district with five slots, narrowly coming in last at 5th place with just 1,020 votes over sixth-place LDP candidate Kazuo Eguchi.